Ansh-25/Compiler_Construction/README.md

 3. Create saperate header files for lexer and parser implementation.

-4. Create Hash Table for keywords.

-5. merging and testing of lexer and tokenize.
+4. merging and testing of lexer and tokenize.

 ### !
 Important points ###